gustavoarreis/SongRecommender/readme.md

 Interactive song recommender and playlist creator built using Spotify API.
+Get your Spotify API credentials.